 Quality of Life in Vancouver, Canada

 As per the data on Numbeo, the data below represents Vancouver's quality of life:

 |Purchasing Power Index||90.53||High|

 |Quality of Life Index:||171.72||Very High|

 As you can see in the above table, various factors are considered before we can determine the quality of life in Vancouver - which is ranked as "very high."
-Remember, no city will score well on every factor as the social, economic and environmental aspects always evolve and fluctuate.
-This phenomenon implies that the data is constantly changing as well.
+Remember, cities will only score well on some factors as the social, economic and environmental aspects constantly evolve and fluctuate.
+This phenomenon implies that the data is continuously changing as well.